 Most people can take statins without too many side effects, but side effects can occur.
-It’s hard to say if one type of statin will cause more side effects than another.
-If you have persistent side effects, your doctor may be able to adjust your dosage or recommend a different statin.
+It‘s hard to say if one type of statin will cause more side effects for you than another.
+If you have lasting side effects, your doctor may be able to adjust your dosage or recommend a different statin.